 The residency runs alongside a public programme of research symposia and events at Ikon, allowing a platform for public discourse on the role of art in criminal justice.
 A number of related publications are available from Ikon Shop.

-OTHER RESIDENCIES AT HMP GRENDON
+HISTORY: ART AT HMP GRENDON